Jellonator/JLLE/README.md

 This mess of code is an engine I use for making games with Lua.

+Note that this is NOT a replacement for Love2D, it is meant to augment Love2D.
+In using this engine, it is still necessary to use Love2D.
+JLLE is only to make more complex things a little easier to manage, such as entity management, collision, and spritemaps.

+Also note that for the most part this is my own engine that I use for my own stuff, and as of such it's mostly built for my own personal use.
+Doesn't mean I don't appreciate commits, and you can also use it for whatever you want I don't care.

 ### Features
 - Entity systems
 - World management